Skip to main content

 StatusMeaning

-WORKINGAgent is still processing — poll the task endpoint
+workingAgent is still processing — poll with tasks/get

-If the task is still WORKING, poll for the result:
+If the task is working, poll for the result:

 Step 7: Verify in the Audit Log